cjdoris/pAdicGaloisGroup/README.md

                             or change the candidate to that subgroup.
 Will compute resolvents of degree equal to the index of the Galois group, which is exponential in the degree of the input polynomial.
+  [ Dedupe: BOOL              Dedupe groups by conjugacy in the overgroup ]

 RESEVAL_ALG
 = "Global"                Produce a global model for the local fields involved